-- (g) The land is to be free of noxious weeds, tree stumps (above ground) and other specified vegetation; - (h) All previous fences, farm utilities, building remains, and rubbish are to be removed or disposed of to the satisfaction of the TA; - (i) Land to be mown shall be accessible to suitable mowing equipment, and is to have an established turf type seed grass cover; - (j) Drainage reserves, ponds, lakes, channels, and streams requiring maintenance shall have suitable access for machinery; - (k) All boundaries are to be surveyed and clearly pegged; - (I) Any rights of way or easements are to be formalised at no cost to the TA; - (m) Any proposed landscape planting or furniture/structures shall be completed.
+- (g) The land is to be free of noxious weeds (Old Man's beard, Broom, Hemlock, Gorse, all Contoneaster species, all Buddleia species, Briar Rose, Darwin's Barberry, Blackberry, Grey Willow, Cracked Willow, Contorta Pine, Ragword, all Thistle species, Spanish Heath, Tree Lupin, Hawthorn, Sycamore, Silver Birch and all other plants as listed and updated on the Otago Regional Councils website for Pest Plant control), tree stumps (above ground) and other specified vegetation identified. - (h) All previous fences, farm utilities, building remains, and rubbish are to be removed or disposed of to the satisfaction of the TA; - (i) Land to be mown shall be accessible to suitable mowing equipment, and is to have an established turf type seed grass cover; - (j) Drainage reserves, ponds, lakes, channels, and streams requiring maintenance shall have suitable access for machinery; - (k) All boundaries are to be surveyed and clearly pegged or fenced where required; - (I) Any rights of way or easements are to be formalised at no cost to the TA; - (m) Any proposed landscape planting or furniture/structures shall be completed.